Embark the Good:

-Embark also test for long coat.
-(FGF5) This is a treat brought into the breed from their German Shepherd Dog ancestry.
-Long coat is again a recessive trait and a disqualifying fault for the breed.
+Embark also test for long coat (FGF5) and coat texture (KRT71).
+Long coat is a recessive trait and a disqualifying fault for the breed.
+Coat texture is helpful in trying to avoid breeding dogs with an open coat.
 Again, knowing if your dog is a carrier allows for selective breeding to avoid producing litters with a disqualifying trait.

 Another great feature is that Embark’s results for DM can be printed off and sent into the Orthopedic Foundation for Animals (OFA) to be recorded and fulfill that testing requirements for your dog’s CHIC number.
 So, you are fulfilling an OFA requirement in the process of obtaining an abundance of other helpful information about your dog.

 Some other fun features that Embark’s health testing provide is your dog’s coat traits, coat color, body size, and even altitude adaptation and food motivation.

 OFA sets a minimum of testing requirements for the breed and Embark goes above and beyond in providing breeders, owners, and Veterinarians with an abundance of additional helpful information that is essential in insuring we are breeding the healthiest litters possibly and providing the best care we can for our dogs.